-INT 121 Principles for Interior Design I. (3) sprina
+INT 120 Design Drawing and Media.
+(3)

-Interior design as a language and process for creative thinking and realization.
+Visual thinking: Development of freehand drawing techniques as a language and tool to explore, communicate, and process ideas.
 Studio.
 Prerequisite: Interior Design major.

-INT 122 Principles for Interior Design II.
+INT 121 Introduction to Computer Modeling for Interior Design.
 (3)